-The goal of the SFNR WQIR for temperature is to help the waters of the basin meet the state's water quality standards.
-The following rationale helps provide reasonable assurance that the South Fork Nooksack River (SFNR) nonpoint source TMDL goals will be met by 2116 if implementation happens immediately.
+The goal of the TMDL is to help the waters of the basin meet the state's water quality standards.
+The following rationale helps provide reasonable assurance that the South Fork Nooksack River (SFNR) TMDL goals will be met by 2120 if implementation happens immediately.
 Implementation should happen as soon as possible to minimize how rapidly water temperatures will be rising due to climate change.